danog/MadelineProtoDocs/docs/API_docs/constructors/peerSettings.md

-List of actions that are possible when interacting with this user, to be shown as suggested actions in the chat bar
+List of actions that are possible when interacting with this user, to be shown as suggested actions in the [chat action bar »](https://core.telegram.org/api/action-bar), see [here »](https://core.telegram.org/api/action-bar) for more info.

 ### Attributes: